 The neighbors are also cooperative, the former owner said.
 "You couldn't ask for nice neighbors than we've had."

 And the guests have also been a source of enjoyment for Mrs. Unger.
 "This place keeps you young.
 You associate with people of all ages.
 Many families have been coming for 20 or 30 years.
 They're like old friends coming back. you look forward to them every year.
 Now the children are coming back with their children," she said.

-The guest have come from all over St. Louis, Detroit, Ohio, Indiana, Illinois, Kentucky.
+The guest have come from all over, from St. Louis, Detroit, Ohio, Indiana, Illinois, Kentucky.
 "A lot of them call it their second home," Mrs. Unger said.
 The resort is usually full Memorial Day weekend and again during the moths of July and August.